Tudmotu/dotvim/README.rst

 * vim-session_ - Session manager for vim
 * nerdcommenter_ - Utility for fast commenting of code
 * vim-velocity_ - Syntax highlighting for velocity templates
+* MatchTag_ - Highlight the closing tag of the element cursor is currently on

 .. _pathogen.vim: https://github.com/tpope/vim-pathogen
 .. _Solarized: https://github.com/altercation/vim-colors-solarized